 In 2015, the UAE government injected AED300 billion to foster a knowledge economy, driven by innovation to prepare the UAE for a world after oil.
-The Emirates Science, Technology and Innovation Higher Policy will launch 100 initiatives with major investments in education, health, energy, transport, space and water.
-It will include fields such as robotics, solar power, developing intellectual property, stem cell research and biotechnology.
+The Emirates Science, Technology and Innovation Higher Policy launches 100 initiatives with major investments in education, health, energy, transport, space and water.
+It includes fields such as robotics, solar power, developing intellectual property, stem cell research and biotechnology.

 For further reading:

 The UAE retreat on post-oil phase was held on 30 and 31 of January 2016 at Bab Al Shams Resort in Dubai.
 Federal and local government officials took part in the retreat and discussed ideas and initiatives that would contribute in diversifying the UAE's economy and ensuring its sustainability with an emphasis on human capital, knowledge and innovation.